BdrGM/nova-multiai/README.md

 Name / Trigger (e.g., Nova, Robotus, Oracle)

-Actor to speak as (for chat sender & Chat Portrait)
+Actor to speak as (for chat portrait & name)

-Personality Prompt (big, multiline field)
+Personality Prompt (big text area)

-Knowledge Notes (big, multiline field)
+Knowledge Notes (big text area)

-Per-user access list (who may hear TTS; ALL allowed)
+Per-user access list (who may hear TTS)

+Per-AI ElevenLabs voice (optional)

+Rejection line (used if an AI declines a request)

-Per-user TTS routing via SocketLib
+Audio routing via SocketLib

-Optional rejection line (graceful decline text)

-Voice (TTS) settings per AI

-GM Tools

-Preview Voices toggle — GM can monitor all TTS if desired

-Test utilities and diagnostics

-Utilities

-/novabeep — local routing beep (no TTS service needed)

-/novatest — quick ElevenLabs sample line

-/novaself — confirms your own client can receive audio
+Voice is played only for authorized users

+/novabeep, /novatest, /novaself utilities to verify routing & TTS

 Whisper-aware

-Whispering to an AI keeps the conversation private to the participants (sender + intended recipients + GMs with preview if enabled).
+When a user whispers to an AI, the AI replies privately to the same recipients

+TTS plays only for recipients who are both in the whisper and allowed by the AI’s access list

+Quality of life

+GM Preview Voices (optional): GM hears all TTS to monitor/QA

+Optional Chat Portrait integration for gorgeous bubbles

+Requirements

+Foundry VTT v13

+SocketLib (hard requirement for multi-client audio)

+Optional: Chat Portrait (recommended)

+Optional: ElevenLabs account for TTS

 Installation